-Members of our firm are recognized by numerous national and international directories, including Chambers Global, Chambers Canada, Who's Who Legal, Legal 500, Martindale-Hubbell Law Directory, Martindale-Hubbell Bar Register of Preeminent Lawyers, the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada and The Canadian Legal Lexpert Directory, to name just a few.
-Also, the number of Aird & Berlis lawyers who have active leadership roles with the International Bar Association, the American Bar Association, the Canadian Bar Association, the Canadian Tax Foundation, the International Fiscal Association (Canadian branch) continues to grow.
+Members of our firm are recognized by numerous national and international directories, including Chambers Global, Chambers Canada, Who's Who Legal, Legal 500, The Best Lawyers in Canada, Martindale-Hubbell Law Directory, Martindale-

+Hubbell Bar Register of Preeminent Lawyers, the Lexpert/American Lawyer Guide to the Leading 500 Lawyers in Canada, The Canadian Legal Lexpert Directory and IAM Patent 1000: The World's Leading Patent Professionals.
+Also, the number of Aird & Berlis lawyers who have active leadership roles continues to grow, with representation at the International Bar Association, the American Bar Association, the Canadian Tax Foundation, the International Fiscal Association (international branch) and the International Fiscal Association (Canadian branch).